 Ironman 70.3 Maine - James Jones

-As you may or may not know, this hasn't ever been a topic I am fond of discussing.
+As many know, this hasn't ever been a topic I am fond of discussing.
 However, with encouragement (and a little bit of arm twisting) from my wife, Julia, I felt compelled to be more open about my struggles with ulcerative colitis and subsequent surgical intervention.

 In 2006, I was in the best shape of my life.
 Having recently graduated from Army Basic Training and AIT, I was running frequently and had my sights set on participating in a half marathon later that year.
 Shortly thereafter, I began experiencing symptoms of ulcerative colitis.
 Instead of training, the years following involved multiple doctor's visits, many medications, IV infusions, numerous tests and procedures, and a whole lot of poking and prodding.